mongodb/specifications/source/index-management/index-management.md

   name: String;

   /**
-   * Optionally specify a type for the index.
-Defaults to "search" if not provided.
-   * Either "search" for regular search indexes or "vectorSearch" for vector search indexes.
-   *
-   * Note that to create a vector search index using a helper method, the type "vectorSearch" must be provided.
-   *
-   */
-  type: String;

-  /**
    * Optionally tells the index to only reference documents with the specified field in
    * the index.
    */